The Land of Aloha is the Land of Lovers

 Tours are available to allow you the most personal experience of stargazing.
 Warm parkas, dinner, and transportation are provided through the tours.
 This is a must-see for honeymooners.

 The Fairmont Orchid is a stunning, oceanfront resort about 1 1/2 hours drive from the Mauna Kea observatory.
+It’s a great destination to honeymoon Hawaii.
 The full service hotel has a variety of room and suite styles and a Make Room for Romance package perfect for honeymooning couples.
 For more information and reservations, visit the Fairmont Orchid website.

 Can you write your love story on the islands?